19 Best Pre-Employment Assessment Tests to Hire Top Talent

 The Fix:

-• Regularly analyze pass rates by demographic group
+• Run and document independent bias audits of pass rates by demographic group

 ❌ Pitfall #5: Assessment Doesn’t Match Job Reality